-- You are responsible for damage caused on purpose or by someone else unless you can show you tried to get them to leave.
-If you cause damage by accident and your landlord is trying to hold you responsible, whether and how much you need to pay will depend on whether the landlord has insurance. - You might be liable for wear and tear if you don't tell the landlord and it gets worse. - If it is an urgent repair for something you didn't cause (like the plumbing fails), and you tried but can't get hold of the landlord, you can get it fixed and the landlord must pay you back. - You should always get a property inspection report with everything detailed on it. - You should take photos of the flat the day you move in and date them.
-This gives you protection if your landlord tries to hold back your bond for damage that was already there when you moved in. - Infestations of vermin/insects: the landlord is responsible (for example, if there were ants in the house when you moved in) unless the infestation can be attributed to the tenant's failure to keep the house reasonably clean and tidy. - There are rules the landlord must follow for disposing of any of your property that you leave behind at the end of your tenancy.
+- If you cause damage on purpose (or someone else unless you can show you tried to get them to leave) you must tell your landlord.
+They can ask you to get the damage repaired or pay for it. - If you cause damage by accident, whether and how much you need to pay will depend on whether the landlord has insurance.
+You have to pay towards the cost of the damage up to four weeks' rent or the landlord's insurance excess (an excess is the amount you must contribute toward a claim for each event that occurs) - whichever is lower. - Insurance companies can't ask you to pay for the full cost of repairs for careless damage. - You might be liable for wear and tear if you don't tell the landlord and it gets worse. - If it is an urgent repair for something you didn't cause (like the plumbing fails), and you tried but can't get hold of the landlord, you can get it fixed and the landlord must pay you back. - You should always get a property inspection report with everything detailed on it. - You should take photos of the flat the day you move in and date them.
+This gives you protection if your landlord tries to hold back your bond for damage that was already there when you moved in.

+- Infestations of vermin/insects: the landlord is responsible (for example, if there were ants in the house when you moved in) unless the infestation can be attributed to the tenant's failure to keep the house reasonably clean and tidy. - There are rules the landlord must follow for disposing of any of your property that you leave behind at the end of your tenancy.